NAV2

 Neuron navigator 2 is a protein that in humans is encoded by the NAV2 gene.
 The vitamin A metabolite, all-trans retinoic acid (atRA), plays an important role in neuronal development, including neurite outgrowth.
 NAV2 is an atRA-responsive gene.

+Gene

+Different isoforms have been discovered for this gene.

+Function

+The NAV2 gene, which is extensively expressed in the brain and is important to nervous system development.

-The neuron navigator, Is also theorized to play a role in cellular growth and migration.
-In addition, different isoform variants have been discovered for this gene.
+The neuron navigator plays a role in cellular growth and migration.

+The NAV2 gene was shown to be strongly expressed in the brain, as well as the kidney, liver, thyroid, mammary gland, and spinal cord (and may be involved in cell proliferation, migration, and nervous system development).

+Clinical significance

 Connections have been drawn to Nav2 having an association with human neurocognitive disorders Alzheimer's disease and age-related phenotypes.
 It has been discussed that future studies of Nav2 could provide crucial information in understanding the pathophysiology of the disease and its related phenotypes.